-I am a Post-doctoral researcher working with Fiona Fidler in the School of BioSciences at the University of Melbourne.
-My time is split between two very interesting and very different projects SWARM and Research on Research.
+I am a Post-doctoral researcher working with Fiona Fidler and Libby Rumpff in the School of BioSciences at the University of Melbourne.
+My time is split between two very interesting and very different projects a NESP project on managing threatened woodland communities and meta-research with IMeRG

 Other research interests